Overcoming anxiety and panic can be challenging – but it is possible.

 – When and how the symptoms subside

 To track these details, you can use journaling.
-Download a free Relaxation Journal from our Members Only area.
+Download a free Relaxation Journal from by clicking here.
 This Relaxation Journal will allow you to monitor your physical and emotional symptoms and evaluate the effectiveness of the relaxation techniques you try.

 You can use the relaxation journal to determine which relaxation techniques are most effective for you, what times of day tend to be the most stressful, and which time of day relaxation works the best.
 You can also see your progress by noticing changes in your overall stress level.